 That looks a faff?

 If you really can’t be bothered with making your own coffee bags, we’d recommend Percol ground coffee.
 The company is going completely plastic-free and are already a good way there!
 You can find it in most supermarkets but use the links if not.

 They make coffee bags in plant-based foil sachets and a plant-based ‘bioweb’ for the bag itself.
 The foil is home compostable and the sachets are industrially compostable (so it depends if there’s a facility near you, of course).

 But go on…make your own!

 As mentioned earlier, if you do want a takeaway drink, take your own cup.
 Have a look at our favourite reusable cups.

 Plastic tableware might be light and practical for camping, but it’s horrid.
-There are much nicer alternatives made of bamboo or other plant materials.
+There are much nicer alternatives made of bamboo, enamel, wood or other plant materials.

 Camp cooking with gas or wood?